Wrong Turn 5: Bloodlines

-Wrong Turn 5: Bloodlines (also known as Wrong Turn 5) is a 2012 American slasher film written and directed by Declan O'Brien.
-The film stars Camilla Arfwedson, Roxanne McKee and Doug Bradley.
-It is the fifth installment in the Wrong Turn film series, and is both a sequel to Wrong Turn 4: Bloody Beginnings (2011), and a prequel to Wrong Turn (2003).
+Wrong Turn 5: Bloodlines (also known simply onscreen as Wrong Turn 5) is a 2012 German-American slasher film written and directed by Declan O'Brien.
+The film stars Doug Bradley, Camilla Arfwedson, Simon Ginty, Roxanne McKee, Paul Luebke, Oliver Hoare, and Kyle Redmond Jones.
+It is the fifth installment in the Wrong Turn film series, and is both a sequel to Wrong Turn 4: Bloody Beginnings (2011), and the second part of the prequel to Wrong Turn (2003).
+The film follows a group of college students, on a trip to the Mountain Man Festival on Halloween in West Virginia, who encounter a clan of cannibals.

+Wrong Turn 5: Bloodlines was released on DVD and Blu-ray on October 23, 2012.
+Upon release, the film received largely negative reviews from critics and is often considered the worst sequel in the series, with many criticized its characters, plot, poor CGI, and acting.
 The film was followed by Wrong Turn 6: Last Resort (2014).

 Plot

-In the city of Fairlake, Greenbrier County in West Virginia, the Hillickers—Three Finger, Saw Tooth, and One Eye start a murdering rampage with the help of the serial killer as well as their grandfather Maynard Odets where they first murder news reporter, Kaleen Webber.
+Several months after the sanatorium massacre, in the city of Fairlake, Greenbrier County in West Virginia, the Hillickers—Three Finger, Saw Tooth, and One Eye—prepare a murdering rampage.
+With the help of their father Maynard Odets, they murder news reporter Kaleen Webber.

-Meanwhile, five friends, Billy, his girlfriend Cruz, Lita, her boyfriend Gus, and Julian, are going to Fairlake to celebrate the Mountain Man Music Festival for Halloween.
+For Halloween, five friends, Billy, his girlfriend Cruz, Lita, her boyfriend Gus, and Julian, go to Fairlake to attend the Mountain Man Music Festival.
 Along the way, they almost run over Maynard, who attacks them.
-Billy, Gus, and Julian attack him out of self-defense but are all apprehended along with Lita and Cruz by town sheriff Angela Carter and her deputy partner Kevin Biggs.
+Billy, Gus, and Julian attack him out of self-defense but are all apprehended along with Lita and Cruz by town sheriff Angela Carter and her deputy partner Kevin Biggs, for being in possession of drugs.
 While Carter leaves to take them to the police station, the cannibals appear and kill Biggs.
-Locked up in the police station, Billy convinces Carter to release his friends as he owns his drugs, and they left as he remained in his cell.
+Locked up in the police station, Billy convinces Carter to release his friends as he owns the drugs, and they leave as he remains in his cell.

 The cannibals use their truck to pull down a phone pole, taking out the service to the town.
 They then proceed to the power plant, killing a guard and shutting down the town's electricity.
-While most of the townspeople attend the festival, the teens register at a motel to stay while waiting for their friend to be released by his family's lawyer.
+While most townspeople attend the festival, the teens register at a motel to stay while waiting for their friend to be released by his family's lawyer.
 Three Finger chases Cruz and kills her on her way to visit Billy.
 After Julian leaves the motel back to the police station, Gus is abducted by the cannibals while One Eye attempts to capture Lita, but she manages to escape.